minjaslavkovic/Demo-engineers-assignement/README.md

 1. **Project Setup**: Choose your preferred web development framework and set up the project.
 Use Tailwind or standard CSS/SASS for styling.

 2. **Algolia Integration**:
   - Implement Algolia search in your application using the InstantSearch library.
-(Link to InstantSearch Docs here)
+[Instant Search Documentation](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/)

 3. **Search Interface**:
   - **Search Bar**: Create a search bar to initiate searches.
   - **Search Results**: Display dynamic search results, showing each Pokémon's image, name, type, and stats.
   - **Filters**:
-    - Implement filters using instant search custom widget for Pokémon type, game versions, and at least one stat (using a range slider). (link to custom widgets here)
+    - Implement filters using instant search custom widget for Pokémon type, game versions, and at least one stat (using a range slider).
     - Ensure the UI for these filters is intuitive and user-friendly.
   - **Language Switcher**: Implement a dropdown to switch the display language of Pokémon names.
 Support English, Japanese, Chinese, and French.
   - **Persistent Preferences**: Use local storage or any state manager with persistent services to save the user’s language preference and Pokémon team across page reloads.